Usage

 happen.
 When specifying ports, the changes are only reported

-have the same meaning than previously described.
-If limit is
+details have the same meaning as previously described.
+If

-specified, lldpcli will exit after receiving the specified num-
+limit is specified, lldpcli will exit after receiving the

 show configuration